SWI-Prolog/packages-swipy/README.md

     apt install python3 libpython3-dev   # Ubuntu
     dnf install python3-devel            # Fedora

-If  you need  to  build  Python, the  following  command is  suggested (assuming you wish to install  it in `$HOME/.local/bin`).
-You may also need the option `--enable-shared`.

-    CFLAGS='-fPIC' CCSHARED='-fPIC' ./configure --prefix=$HOME/.local --enable-optimizations
-    make -j8   # change "8" to the number of CPUs on your machine make install

 On __MacOS__,  these files are  included in the Homebrew  and Macports versions of Python